Jen Lindsay (she/her)

 ~ Pema Chödrön, When Things Fall Apart

 Therapy can be a space to pause.
-When one is given room to explore with compassionate curiosity, therapy can be a safe refuge from which to face difficulty as well as to access deep longing.
 I do not view therapy as a place to fix or even “cure”.
-Rather, I am passionate about creating a container of welcome, warmth, and non-judgmental presence, which I believe is essential for personal transformation and our collective liberation.
+Rather, my commitment is to creating a container of welcome.
+When one is given room to explore with compassionate curiosity, therapy can be a safe refuge from which to face difficulty as well as to access dreams and longings.
+I bring warmth and a non-judgmental presence, which I believe is essential for personal acceptance and change, as well as the starting place for collective liberation.

-Interpersonal neurobiology, and attachment theory, which combine cognitive and somatic (body-based) practices, meaning that I view humans as “selves” in a body, also shape my orientation to therapeutic practice.
-In therapy sessions, I draw on my repertoire of skills in collaboration with you, always tailored to your knowledge of your strengths and what works for you.
+I draw on my repertoire of skills, experience and training, in collaboration with you, always tailored to your knowledge of your strengths and what works for you.
 Together we endeavor to understand and lovingly engage with your world with respectful curiosity and care for who you are and what you bring to therapy.
 Above all, I will listen to you and walk alongside you.

 I earned a Master of Arts in Psychology from Seattle University and a doctorate in education from the University of Washington.
 I received mentorship and training in community mental health, where I honed skills in modalities such as dialectical and cognitive-based therapies, motivational interviewing, mindful self-compassion, and collaborative, respectful harm-reduction approaches to substance use disorders such as CRAFT (Community Reinforcement Approach to Family Training).